How to Get Into Fordham University: Admissions Stats + Tips

 How to Improve Your Chances of Getting into Fordham University

-If you’re early in your high school career and your GPA is below Fordham’s threshold, there is still time to raise it—check out our tips for increasing your GPA.
-If you’re a junior or senior, however, it’s more difficult to increase your GPA and the easiest way to boost your Academic Index is to get high test scores.
+If you’re early in your high school career and your grades are below Fordham’s threshold, there’s still time to improve your GPA.
+However, for juniors and seniors, raising your GPA is more difficult, and the most effective way to boost your Academic Index is by earning strong test scores.

 2. Write engaging essays